SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### ref_len

 The length of the OSM ref tag, designed to make choice of e.g. road shield backgrounds easier.
+Values for `ref` tend to be short (e.g. "A1") or long (e.g. "A627(M)"); generally speaking a split at "less than 6 characters" works well visually.

 ### edge

 This will be "sidewalk", "verge", "ford" or unset.
-Designed to influence the rendering on major road types.
+Designed to be used to influence the rendering on major road types.

 ### bridge